Differentiation (sociology): Functional differentiation

-Functional differentiation is the form that dominates modern society and is also the most complex form of differentiation.
+Functional differentiation is predominate in modern society and is also the most complex form of differentiation.
 All functions within a system become ascribed to a particular unit or site.
-Again, citing the automobile firm as an example, it may be "functionally differentiated" departmentally, having a production department, administration, accounting, planning, personnel, etc. Functional Differentiation tends to be more flexible than Stratifactory, but just as a stratified system is dependent on all rank, in a Functional system if one part fails to fulfill its task, the whole system will have great difficulty surviving.
-However, as long as each unit is able to fulfill its separate function, the differentiated units become largely independent; functionally differentiated systems are a complex mixture of interdependence and independence.
-E.g., the planning division may be dependent on the accounting division for economic data, but so long as the data is accurately compiled the planning division can be ignorant of the methodology involved to collect the data, interdependence yet independence.
+Again, citing the automobile firm as an example, it may be "functionally differentiated" departmentally, having a production department, administration, accounting, planning, personnel, etc.

+Functional differentiation tends to be more flexible than stratifactory, but just as a stratified system is dependent on all rank, in a functional system if one part fails to fulfill its task, the whole system will have great difficulty surviving.
+However, as long as each unit is able to fulfill its separate function, the differentiated units become largely independent.
+Functionally differentiated systems are a complex mixture of interdependence and independence; for example, the planning division may be dependent on the accounting division for economic data, but so long as the data is accurately compiled, the planning division can be ignorant of the methodology involved to collect the data, interdependence yet independence.